-(1) The Chancellor, University of Illinois at Urbana-Champaign, and Vice President, University of Illinois recommends the appointment of Jeffrey R. Brown, presently Professor and William G. Karnes Professor of Mergers and Acquisitions,

-Department of Finance, College of Business; Professor, Department of Economics, College of Liberal Arts and Sciences; and Director, Center for Business and Public Policy, College of Business, University of Illinois at Urbana-Champaign, as Dean, College of Business, non-tenured, on a twelve-month service basis, on 100 percent time, at an annual salary of \$380,000 (equivalent to an annual nine-month base salary of \$310,910 plus two-ninths annualization of \$69,090), and an administrative increment of \$60,000, for a salary of \$440,000, beginning August 16, 2015.
+(1) The chancellor, University of Illinois at Urbana-Champaign, and vice president, University of Illinois, recommends the appointment of Jeffrey R. Brown, presently professor and William G. Karnes Professor of Mergers and Acquisitions, Department of Finance, College of Business; professor, Department of Economics, College of Liberal Arts and Sciences; and director, Center for Business and Public Policy, College of Business, University of Illinois at Urbana-Champaign, as dean, College of Business, non-tenured, on a twelvemonth service basis, on 100 percent time, at an annual salary of \$380,000 (equivalent to an annual nine-month base salary of \$310,910 plus two-ninths annualization of \$69,090), and an administrative increment of \$60,000, for a salary of \$440,000, beginning August 16, 2015.

-In addition, Dr. Brown will continue to hold the rank of Professor of Finance, on indefinite tenure, on an academic year service basis, on zero percent time, non-salaried, effective August 16, 2015; and William G. Karnes Professor of Mergers and Acquisitions, College of Business, non-tenured, on an academic year basis, with an annual increment of \$20,000, for a total annual salary of \$460,000, effective August 16, 2015.
+In addition, Dr. Brown will continue to hold the rank of professor of finance, on indefinite tenure, on an academic year service basis, on zero percent time, non-salaried, effective August 16, 2015; and William G. Karnes Professor of Mergers and Acquisitions, College of Business, non-tenured, on an academic year basis, with an annual increment of \$20,000, for a total annual salary of \$460,000, effective August 16, 2015.

-Dr. Brown will succeed Lawrence M. DeBrock, who has served as Dean since May 2009 and who will return to full-time faculty service.
+Dr. Brown will succeed Lawrence M. DeBrock, who has served as dean since May 2009 and who will return to full-time faculty service.

-The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure and Board of Trustees policies and directives.
+The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

-This recommendation was forwarded from the Vice Chancellor for was approved.

-Academic Affairs and Provost, based on the advice of a search committee.1
+This recommendation was forwarded from the vice chancellor for academic affairs and provost, based on the advice of a search committee.1